George "Paul" Robinson MSW, LCSW

 Paul has worked in the social service field for 28+ years in various milieus including: residential treatment, foster care, working with the homeless, emergency casework, community service, the school environment, inpatient psychiatric hospital, and as a therapist.
 Paul uses an eclectic approach with his clients with emphasis on CBT, DBT, Brief Solution Focused therapy and incorporates play therapy with his young clients.
 Paul provides individual, family, and group therapy with all ages.

-Specialty: Children to adults, individual, couple, and family counseling, DUI evaluations, and DUI risk education classes.
+Specialty: Adolescents to adults, individual, couple, and family counseling, DUI evaluations, and DUI risk education classes.

 Individual psychotherapy/counseling addresses depression, self-esteem, regret, anger, coping with loss, lack of purpose or meaning in life, work problems, school issues, relationship issues, and family patterns.

 Mariage or Couple psychotherapy/counseling addresses relational conflict, poor communication, divorce, sexual disfunction, drug and alcohol issues affecting relationship, and general discord.

 Family psychotherapy/counseling addresses issues involving the entire family including family patterns, roles, parent-child conflicts, child/adolescent behavioral issues, stage of life adjustments, blended and step-family adjustments.

 Additional Services DUI evaluations, risk education classes for DUI, anger management groups, stress management, meditation, and lecture presentations for the community or school on varied topics r

 Dawn is a graduate from Governor's State University.
 She has a BA in Psychology with emphasis on Mental Health, and a Master's in Counseling with special focus on Marriage and Family.